contentstack/ui-extensions-sdk/README.md

 - **[Egnyte](https://github.com/contentstack/extensions/tree/master/egnyte)** - Allows you to fetch files of your Egnyte account and display them into a field of your content type.

 - **[Ooyala](https://github.com/contentstack/extensions/tree/master/ooyala)** - Lets you fetch and display your Ooyala videos into a field of your content type.

+- **[Optimizely](https://github.com/contentstack/extensions/tree/master/optimizely)** - Lets you serve personalized content by allowing you to select the audience for each entry.

+- **[External API Lookup](https://github.com/contentstack/extensions/tree/master/external-api-lookup-template)** - Lets you fetch data from an external API and display the data as possible values for the field on an entry page in Contentstack.

 ### Custom Widgets
 Some of the examples of custom widget extensions are: